-One client in particular started us on this journey.
+One client, in particular, started us on this journey.
 I won’t mention names for privacy reasons.
 But they were a family owned business, in wholesaling.
-The main managing director had an IT background and his wife who ran administration and marketing had a strong marketing background.
-Both of them came from corporate backgrounds and were very business savvy.
+The main managing director had an IT background and his wife who ran administration and marketing had a strong business background.
+Both of them came from corporate backgrounds and were very savvy.
 The business employed around twenty other individuals and distributed products Australia wide.

 We were quite confident in our processes at the time we met these guys, as we had quite a few implementations under our belt.

 So no one was going to tell us what to do, and how to do it.

 However, soon after we signed up this particular client, things went down south pretty quickly.
 They literally mocked our process.
 Initially, we spent a lot of energy fighting back, nicely of course, ie through gritted teeth.
 As we thought we were right, and so did they, things grew increasingly tense.
 Until on one occasion, the managing director completely lost it and verbally abused my business partner.

 It was at this point that we both sat down and considered just tossing them as a client.
 Then something strange happened, we decided to be humble and allow this situation to teach us something.

 It was at this moment that we began this journey of really understanding how to create great experiences for customers.
 The moment we threw aside our pride, was the defining moment we really started to learn and care.
 To see things from the client’s perspective.
 To truly get into a mindset of understanding the needs of our clients, and create a system that supported and embraced this mindset.

 SO WHAT LESSONS DID WE LEARN AND WHAT DID THIS END UP LOOKING LIKE?

 Well, it did not happen all at once.
 But little by little, we grew less stubborn and more attentive!